Flying-Toast/qiyi_smartcube_protocol/README.md

 33 33 33 33 13 11 11 11 11 44 44 44 44 24 22 22 22 22 00 00 00 00 50 55 55 55 55
 ```

-Indices into each side's sub-array map to facets like this (W=white, O=orange, etc):
+Indices into each color's array map to faclets like this (W=white, O=orange, etc):
 ```
           ┌──┬──┬──┐
           │W0│W1│W2│